martonpaulo/community-feed/README.md

 - [ ] Retrieve all user data from the Random User API
 - [ ] Integrate TypeScript into the project
-- [ ] Make the feed responsive for mobile devices
+- [x] Make the feed responsive for mobile devices
 - [ ] Add linting and formatting to the project
 - [ ] Add screenshots to the README file
 - [ ] Host the project on GitHub Pages
 - [ ] Rewrite the README file with more detailed instructions and images/emojis
+- [ ] Only display delete button on user posts if the user is the author
+- [ ] Only show comment button when the user types a non-empty comment

 ## License